 Activities: There is plenty of reading material, including an illustrated history of the restoration project.
 Guests may wish to bring a camera with a telephoto lens or binoculars to observe the wildlife in the surrounding waters and on West Brother Island.
 Guests who wish to fish should bring their own licenses, gear, and bait.

 Day Use: Day use is available on Saturday, only during the summer months and depending on other scheduled events.
 This use includes boat transportation and a guided tour, for those who want to enjoy the Island’s pleasures.
 Visitors must make reservations in advance and should bring all required supplies for picnics, fishing, or other activities.
 Prearranged food/beverage service is possible for groups of 6 or more.
-Luncheons & parties available (outside use only) for up to 12.
+Luncheons and parties available (outside use only) for up to 12.
 Day use visitors have access to the lighthouse only during the tour.
-For groups of 1-6 persons, the rate is $20 per person.
-For groups of 7-12, a second boat is required at a flat rate of $120.
+For groups of 1-6 persons, the rate is $25 per person.
 Visitors are picked up from the floating dock nearest the harbor office at approximately 11:15 am and returned to the Harbor at approximately 3:30 PM.
-There is a waiting area on the deck between the white buildings with blue trim.
+There is a waiting area for guests on the deck next to Nobilis Restaurant.
 Please visit the Day Use page for details and to make reservations.

 Lunches: Lunches are available for $20 each only to guests staying two or more nights or by prior arrangement.